Mri-monitoring/Mri-docs/index.rst

 .. warning::
     Mri is a new project and is currently under development.
-All projects and APIs are subject to change, and while incompatability warnings will be released, you should not expect long term stability
+All projects and APIs are subject to change, and while incompatability warnings will be released, you should not expect long term stability.

 .. tip::
-    If you are interested in Mri, please feel free to open issues on Github_, and to contribute via pull requests
+    If you are interested in Mri, please feel free to open issues on Github_, and to contribute via pull requests.

 .. _Reportr: https://github.com/Reportr/dashboard
 .. _Github: https://github.com/Mri-monitoring